emtiaz-aqib/Email/hasthemes-collaboration-email-skill.md

 - Link exchange or backlink collaboration emails
 - Pricing negotiation emails for guest posts or link insertions

-Always create Gmail drafts only when the user explicitly asks for a draft.
+For collaboration emails, create Gmail drafts by default so the user can review and send them.
 Never send emails automatically.

 When the source is an existing Gmail email or thread, create the draft as a reply in the same thread whenever possible.
 Use a standalone draft only when there is no source email or thread.